populse/mia_processes/docs/source/documentation/preprocess/spm/Normalize12.rst

       ex.

 - *warping_regularization <=> eoptions.reg* [#label]_
     The measure of the roughness of the deformations for registration.
-Involve the sum of 5 elements (a float or list of floats; the latter is required by SPM12).
+Involve the sum of 5 elements (list of floats).

     ::